restapisolutions/distributedworker/README.md

 this will run the application, but the **WorkerRunner** class inside Runner package contains the business logic, it will run because it implements CommandLineRunner.

 The **workerRepository::get_processing** will call the stored function from the database which we call through the Service to catch any exceptions.
-We are using the ID returned by getProcessing if the function was able to set a status to processing for us, otherwise when returns -1 we know there are no more jobs to schedule.
+We are using the ID returned by getProcessing if the function was able to set a status to processing for us, otherwise when it returns -1 we know there are no more jobs to schedule.

 ## Tests
 I'm using test profiles to separate parts of the application.
 That's what the @Profile annotation is for.